HrbrIO/harbor-docs/docs/slack-integration.md

 ## Harbor

 Now proceed back to [cloud.hrbr.io](https://cloud.hrbr.io).
-Selected the app you would like to add the Slack Foghorn alert to.
+Select the app you would like to add the Slack Foghorn alert to.
 Add a new foghorn or edit an existing one.
 Choose <button>Add a Response ∨</button> and select **Add Slack Response**.
 Then copy your Slack web hook into the **Hook URL** field and choose the <button style="background-color:gray; color:white">Submit</button>.
 Your are good to go!

 ![add-hook-harbor](img/slack-integration/add-hook-harbor.png)